 Paul L. Franco

-Lecturer | UW - Seattle
+Lecturer in Philosophy | UW - Seattle

-I have taught at the University of Washington since 2012, first as an Acting Assistant Professor, and now as a Lecturer (since 2016).
-Before teaching at UW, I taught at Haverford College and the University of Pennsylvania (where I did my graduate studies).
+I have taught at the University of Washington in the Department of Philosophy since 2012 as a contingent faculty member: First as an Acting Assistant Professor, and now as a Lecturer (since 2016).
+Before teaching at UW, I taught at Haverford College and the University of Pennsylvania (where I got my PhD).

 As a Lecturer, I teach six to seven classes a year across the curriculum: History of Philosophy -- 17th & 18th c., and 20th c. (sorry, 19th c.!) -- Ethics, Applied Ethics, Philosophy of Language, Philosophy of Science, Logic, and Practical Reasoning.
 In 2016, I was a nominee and finalist for UW's Distinguished Teaching Award.